MariaMoiron/Va-of-fitness/README.md

 # Va-of-fitness
 This repository contains all materials used for a project on quantitative genetics of fitness using data from a wild common tern population.
-Specifically, the repository contains all R code used in the following study:
+Specifically, the repository contains all R codes used in the following study:

 Moiron M, Charmantier A, Bouwhuis S; In preparation.
 The quantitative genetics of fitness in a wild bird population.
 Last two authors contributed equally to this work.
 DOI: tba